AutomateAndThrive/new-project-setup-guide/Project Branching Strategy.md

 ---

-*This branching strategy is designed specifically for the Pixel to Profit project and may be updated as the project evolves.*
+*This branching strategy is designed for modern software projects and may be updated as the project evolves.*

 *Last updated: January 2025*
 *Version: 1.0.0*